okstate-maps/guide-georeference-maps/index.md

 ![New Project](images/NewProject.PNG)

 3. Name the project and choose a file location that will be easy to access.
 Then click **OK**.
-A new screen should open with a map of the world.
+A new world map should open.

 #### Adding Files
 Now that a new project has been created, a folder connection must be added to import data.